-ARION Type Award Criteria Size Material Seal Parchment requirements Script -- --

-Short Course Programme/modules with no summative assessment.
+ARION Type Award Criteria Size Material Seal al Parchment requirements Script Short Course Programme/modules with no summative assessment.
 Indication of completion of some other requirement: e.g., attendance.
-White paper No • The Wintec logo and name 'Waikato Institute of Technology' The legal name of the person receiving the statement The name of the short course The number of hours of attendance (optional) The date of presenting the statement The signature of the Head of School/Centre Director Has completed or Has attended STAR modules Modules with formal assessment that are quality approved but classified under the Secondary Tertiary Alignment Resource The Wintec logo and name 'Waikato Institute of Technology' The legal name of the person receiving the statement The code and title of the module Certificate of Proficiency Modules with formal assessment that are quality approved under clustered together on an ad hoc individual learner needs basis, under a programme that does not lead to a qualification.
-White paper No • The level of the module (optional) The credits of the module (optional) The date of presenting the statement The signature of the Head of School/Centre Director Has passed the requirements for the following credit module
+A5 White paper No The Wintec logo and name 'Waikato Institute of Technology' The legal name of the person receiving the statement The name of the short course The number of hours of attendance (optional) The date of presenting the statement The signature of the Head of School/Centre Director STAR modules Modules with formal assessment that are quality approved but classified under the Secondary Tertiary Alignment Resource The Wintec logo and name 'Waikato Institute of Technology' The legal name of the person receiving the statement The code and title of the module Has passed the requirements for the follow wing cradit Certificate of Proficiency Modules with formal assessment that are quality approved under clustered together on an ad hoc individual learner needs basis, under a programme that does not lead to a qualification.
+A5 White paper No ving credit